 Better safe than sorry!

-Owners and managers could be forgiven for feeling stuck between and a hard place with this issue.
+Owners and managers could be forgiven for feeling stuck between a rock and a hard place with this issue.
 Unknowingly having non-compliant cladding is no crime, however it is their responsibility to ensure the safety of the building and its occupants.
 Better safe than sorry, after all.

 Further tests are still underway in Victoria; the Senate committee will hand down its final report in October 2017.